simon-m-mudd/simon-m-mudd.github.io/group/index.md

 ### Studentships

 Our group has a wide range of both PhD and Master by research students.
-Our students often work collaboratively (see our publication lists: frequently papers have more than one student author) and our vibrant group meets every Friday for informal talks, paper discussions, etc. We are open to enquiries about PhD projects.
-If you are considering doing a PhD with us, please don’t hesitate to contact some of our graduates.
+Our students often work collaboratively (see our publication lists: frequently papers have more than one student author) and our vibrant group meets weekly for informal talks, paper discussions, etc. We are open to enquiries about PhD projects.
+If you are considering doing a PhD with us, please don’t hesitate to contact some of our past or current students.

 #### PhD

-If you are an EU/UK citizen, the main source of funding for our PhD students is through the E4 Doctoral Training Partnership: [E4DTP](https://www.ed.ac.uk/e4-dtp)
+The main source of funding for our PhD students is through the E4 Doctoral Training Partnership: [E4DTP](https://www.ed.ac.uk/e4-dtp)

-If you are not an EU/UK citizen, please see the following website: [Applications for non EU/UK residents](https://www.ed.ac.uk/geosciences/postgraduate/phd/applying/process)
+E4 studentships are open to any nationality, but there are a limited number of places for studnets who are not resident in the UK.
+Please see the following website for details: [Applications for non UK residents](https://www.ed.ac.uk/e4-dtp/how-to-apply/entry-and-eligibility-criteria)

-Information about other funding sources are here: [Funding sources for PhD](https://www.ed.ac.uk/geosciences/postgraduate/phd/fees-funding/funding)
+There are several other sources of potential PhD funding, and information about these can be found here: [Funding sources for PhD](https://www.ed.ac.uk/geosciences/postgraduate/phd/fees-funding/funding)

 #### Masters by research

-We are open to student doing a Masters by research, but we cannot supply funding for this so you will need to secure your own funding.
+We are open to students doing a Masters by research, but we cannot supply funding for this so you will need to secure your own funding.
 See this link: [Funding for MSc by research](https://www.ed.ac.uk/geosciences/postgraduate/phd/fees-funding/funding)

 #### Taught Masters